AdventureQuest: Z-Tokens

 Introduced in June 2006, Money or Z-Tokens are rare coins in AdventureQuest that are occasionally found after winning a battle.
 Players may also purchase Z-Tokens with real-world money.
 Players may use Z-Tokens to buy shields, armor, weapons, pets, and items.
-These Z-Token-bought combat items tend to be more powerful than normal items of the same level, and can be purchased at a relatively lower player level.
+These Z-Token items are usually more powerful than normal items and require a lower player level to be purchased.
 Players may also purchase inventory slots with Z-Tokens, or trade them for in-game gold.
 A special shop called the Limited Time Shop offers mostly Z-Token equipment, usually either discounted or soon-to-be rare.

 Critical reception

 A common criticism of AdventureQuest is that there is little to no player interaction with other players in the game.
-OMGN praised the graphics theme and the broad range of quests, events, stories, equipment and monsters.
-The battle system was considered easy to learn, but held "nothing to get excited about."
+OMGN praised the graphics, theme and the broad range of quests, events, stories, equipment and monsters.
+The battle system was considered easy to learn, but not as exciting.